aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/validations/update-a-validation/_index.md

 | folder          | string  | query    | The folder in cloud storage where the workbook is located.     |
 | storageName     | string  | query    | The name of the storage service (if a custom storage is used). |

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/WorksheetValidations/PostWorksheetValidation) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The <a href="https://apireference.aspose.cloud/cells/#/WorksheetValidations/PostWorksheetValidation" target="_blank" rel="noopener noreferrer">OpenAPI Specification</a> defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use the cURL command‑line tool to call Aspose.Cells web services easily.
 The following example shows how to make a call to the Cloud API with cURL.